coolcourd/migbin/readme.md

 ---
 #### createpsbu
 Makes a backup of the wordpress site called psbu.tar
+#### domainlist
+If run in BH brand accounts, prints off current directory list and their assigned document roots.
+#### dumpallbh
+Dumps all databases for BH accounts.
+Leaves behind a user: ******_promig which will need to be deleted manually.
+#### dumpdb
+Alternative for dumping wp databases, doesn't use wpcli, works on older wp versions.
 #### exportdbs
 prompts you for the cpanel password and then exports all databases placing them in ~/migration/dbs run without args to export all dbs after cpanel password prompt
 ##### flags
 * --prompt prompts you for a list of databases to export
 * -p lets you provide the cpanel password